talon-one/talon_one.js/docs/ManagementApi.md

 //manager_auth.apiKeyPrefix = 'Token';

 let apiInstance = new TalonOne.ManagementApi();
 let collectionId = 56; // Number | The ID of the collection.
-You can get it with the [List collection in account](#operation/listCollectionsInApplication) endpoint. apiInstance.deleteAccountCollection(collectionId).then(() => {
+You can get it with the [List collections in account](#operation/listAccountCollections) endpoint. apiInstance.deleteAccountCollection(collectionId).then(() => {
   console.log('API called successfully.');
 }, (error) => {